AlsoGaijutsu/minawan-watch-party/README.md

 Want to personalise yourself?
 Draw a custom minawan and submit it so everyone can see you walk around!
 Want to chill in the discord?
 Choose a channel and see minawan chatting on your taskbar!

+## Instructions

+The program works out of the box with no configuration.
+Simply run the exe and use `win + shift + arrow` to move the overlay to the correct window.
+See [Configuration] for details on how to use the .ini if you want to change monitored stream, font, etc

 ## Roadmap

 - [x] Get minawan walking around above taskbar